penchord/web/project_pages/stroke_geograpgy.md

 * NHS East of England (number and location of thrombolysis and thrombectomy centres)

-* NHS London (Required bed capacity by location in stroke rehab care)
+* NHS London (required bed capacity by location in stroke rehab care)

 * NHS South West England (number and location of thrombolysis centres)

 ### Research funding

 NIHR Health Services and Delivery Research Reference NIHR153982 £539k: Modelling the resource requirements for implementation of mobile stroke units across the National Health Service, their cost-effectiveness, and their effect on equity of access to emergency stroke care.
-[Link](https://fundingawards.nihr.ac.uk/award/NIHR153982.
-April 2023 to September 2024)
+[Link](https://fundingawards.nihr.ac.uk/award/NIHR153982)

 NIHR Health Services and Delivery Research Reference NIHR153982 £539k: Modelling the resource requirements for implementation of mobile stroke units across the National Health Service, their cost-effectiveness, and their effect on equity of access to emergency stroke care.
-[Link](https://fundingawards.nihr.ac.uk/award/NIHR153982.
-April 2023 to September 2024)
+[Link](https://fundingawards.nihr.ac.uk/award/NIHR153982)

 NIHR Programme Development Grant NIHR201692: £132K Enhancing and disseminating the outputs of the Promoting Effective and Rapid Stroke Care (PEARS) NIHR PGfAR Programme Grant & facilitating thrombectomy implementation in England.
 Dec 2020 to Nov 2021.
 [Link](https://fundingawards.nihr.ac.uk/award/NIHR201692)